Maximal value for trilinear Higgs coupling in a 3-3-1 EFT: Conclusions

-We presented a general parameter scan of the low-energy limit of the 3-3-1 class of models.
-With the heavy degrees of freedom integrated out, we obtain an effective field theory (3-3-1 EFT) which can be mapped into a kind of 2HDM Type II in which terms of the general scalar potential of 2HDMs, namely ($\lambda_5$, $\lambda_6$ and $\lambda_7$) are suppressed by $v_{\rm{SM}}/v_{\chi}$, where $v_\chi$ represents the heavy scale.
-The effective model also features a different structure for the Yukawa couplings among generations, however, by restricting to the third family, the couplings can be mapped to the 2HDM Type II exactly.
-Then, we perform a scan in the parameter space of the theory, imposing bounds of perturbativity, vacuum stability, perturbative unitarity, $S$, $T$, and $U$ precision parameters at one-loop, collider known resonances and direct scalar searches, as well as $B\rightarrow{} X_s \gamma$ decay rate, evaluating the potential impact of each of these bounds on the maximal value of the trilinear Higgs coupling.
+We performed a scan in the parameter space of the theory, imposing bounds of perturbativity, vacuum stability, perturbative unitarity, $S$, $T$, and $U$ precision parameters at one-loop, collider known resonances, and direct scalar searches, as well as $B\rightarrow{} X_s \gamma$ decay rate, evaluating the potential impact of each of these bounds on the maximal value of the trilinear Higgs coupling.
 We find that the collider constraints are the most effective in limiting the value of $\kappa_\lambda$, mostly due to its impact on the bounds in $s_{\beta-\alpha}$, $\tan{\beta}$, and $m_{\Phi}-M$ ($\Phi = H$, $A$, $H^{\pm}$).
-The latter is already known in the literature to have an impact on $\kappa_\lambda$, however, it is typically considered, due to the experimental constraints, the alignment condition $s_{\beta-\alpha} = 1$, so that the former two are usually disregarded.
-In this work, we show that even for small deviations of the alignment condition, $s_{\beta-\alpha}\approx 0.995$, allowed by experiments, the impact of $s_{\beta-\alpha}$ and $\tan{\beta}$ can be significant, even generating the biggest values of $\kappa_\lambda$.
+In this work, we show that even for small deviations of the alignment condition, $s_{\beta-\alpha}\approx 0.995$, allowed by experiments, the impact of $s_{\beta-\alpha}$ and $\tan{\beta}$ can be significant, even generating the highest values of $\kappa_\lambda$.
 We also present an approximate formula for $\kappa_\lambda$ at one-loop, valid for the non-alignment scenario, which we confront with the full calculation, obtaining a good agreement.
-Finally, we get a maximal value of $\kappa_\lambda \approx 4.5$ for the 3-3-1 EFT, meaning that it is possible to explore this feature of the model in the next few years after the upcoming upgrades in the LHC and future colliders.
+Finally, we get a maximal value of $\kappa_\lambda \approx 4.5$ for the 3-3-1 EFT, which means that it is possible to explore this feature of the model in the next few years after the upcoming upgrades in the LHC and future colliders.

+As possible extensions to our work, we point out a comprehensive analysis of the trilinear higgs coupling in the context of the 2HDM EFT by itself, not connected to any UV completion in particular.
+In this context, a full analysis of the influence of dimension-six terms seems to be a promising avenue, which could be achieved in similarity to previous analyses performed in the context of the SMEFT.
+In addition, the computation and subsequent inclusion of the RGE effects in the 2HDM EFT is desirable, in particular if the UV cut-off proves to be very far from the electroweak scale.

 \acknowledgments